-Notes Type: Prototype: Callable from: Contained in: Enabled by: Affected by: Description: Parameters: Returns: Stack Usage: 0 (OSHIGHEST_PRIO) is the lowest.
-Function void OSSetPrio (OStypePrio prio); Task only prio.c - OSENABLE_STACK_CHECKING Change the priority of the current (run- ning) task. priority: the desired (new) priority for the current task. - 1 is the highest priority, 15 (OSLOWEST_PRIO) round-robin schedule ble tasks. ties.
-Eligible tasks with the same priority will as long as they are the highest-priority eligi- take effect immediately after the next context In the example below, TaskStatusLED() is dedicated to flashing an LED at one of two rates - 1Hz for a simple heartbeat indication, and 25Hz for an alert indication.
+0 (OSHIGHEST_PRIO) is the highest priority, 15 (OSLOWEST_PRIO) is the lowest.

+Tasks can share priorities.
+Eligible tasks with the same priority will round-robin schedule as long as they are the highest-priority eligible tasks.

+The new priority will take effect immediately after the next context switch.

+In the example below, TaskStatusLED() is dedicated to flashing an LED at one of two rates - 1Hz for a simple heartbeat indication, and 25Hz for an alert indication.
 The system timer ticks every 10ms.
-When an alert is not present, it's sensible to run Task- StatusLED() at a low priority, so that other more important tasks can run.
-However, when an alert condition occurs, it's imperative that the user see the LED flash at 25Hz, so TaskStatusLED() ele- vates itself to a higher priority to ensure that it runs often enough to flash the LED at 25Hz.
+When an alert is not present, it's sensible to run Task-StatusLED() at a low priority, so that other more important tasks can run.
+However, when an alert condition occurs, it's imperative that the user see the LED flash at 25Hz, so TaskStatusLED() elevates itself to a higher priority to ensure that it runs often enough to flash the LED at 25Hz.
 This example assumes that all other tasks are either delayed or waiting at any particular time.
 Note that in this example TaskStatusLED() will fail to flash the LED at 25Hz if it is blocked (i.e. if there are always higher-priority tasks running) at priority 14 when alert is TRUE.
-See Also OS_SetPrio(),OSGet LPrio(), OSGetPrioTask(), OSSetPrio-

-Task(),OSDISABLE_TASK_PRIORITIES
+OS_SetPrio(), OSGetPrio(), OSGetPrioTask(), OSSetPrio-Task(), OSDISABLE_TASK_PRIORITIES

 '''

 char alert = FALSE; / global, set & reset

 /

 / elsewhere in code

 /

-void TaskStatusLED(void)

-{

-for (;;)
+void TaskStatusLED ( void )

-{
+while (1) {

+/

 / toggle alert LED

-/

 PORT_LED ^= 0x01;

 / if there's an alert, elevate the task's /

-/ priority (to ensure that we see the LED/ / flash) and change the flash rate to \ \ /
+/ priority (to ensure that we see the LED/

+/ flash) and change the flash rate to /

 / 25Hz to be sure to catch the user's

 /

 / attention.

 /

 if ( alert )

-{

 OSSetPrio(5);

-OS_Delay(2, TaskStatusLED1);

-}
+OS_Delay(2);

 / otherwise lower the task's priority to /

 / rock-bottom and toggle the LED at 1Hz. /

 else

-{

 OSSetPrio(OSLOWEST_PRIO);

-OS_Delay(50, TaskStatusLED2);

-}

-}
+OS_Delay(50);

 }

 '''